-Disqualified entries are counted as an entry in the class but cannot receive points or credits for that class.
+Disqualified entries are counted as an entry in the class but cannot receive points, credits, or placing for that class.

-- lameness:
+- lameness;

-- abuse;
+- abuse:

 - illegal equipment;

 - disrespect or misconduct;

 - improper western attire;

 - leaving the working area before pattern is complete;

-- fall of horse/ rider (run ends; scores will be given for work done but the horse/rider team will be disqualified and will not be placed).
+- fall of horse/ rider;

+- out of control, dangerous, or excessive schooling.